sigi-cli/sigi/README.md

 Please package it up for your Linux/BSD/etc distribution.
 And open an issue to let us know (and/or work on man pages)!

+# More

+Please [open an issue](https://github.com/hiljusti/sigi/issues) if you see bugs or have ideas!
+Use [our wiki](https://github.com/hiljusti/sigi/wiki) to see and share tips, tricks, and examples.

+Thanks for checking it out!